Computational quantum transport: a scattering approach perspective: Selected applications

 \subsubsection{Andreev reflection}

 In the presence of a single superconductor (or several at the same electrochemical potential) and normal electrodes, the superconductor acts as an ``Andreev mirror'' that reflects electrons into holes.
-The conductance of such a system can be obtained through a simple extension of the Landauer formula \cite{lambert1991}.
+The conductance of such a system can be obtained through a modified form of the Landauer formula Eq.\eqref{eq:current_BdG} \cite{lambert1991}.
 In the simple case where the superconducting gap is much smaller than the Fermi energy and one considers voltage biases smaller than the gap, it is sufficient to study solely the scattering matrix of the normal part of the system and infer the properties of the full normal-superconducting system from it \cite{marmorkos1993,beenakker1995}.
+Numerical quantum simulation was particularly influential in understanding the physics of Andreev reflection in mesoscopic devices.
 For example, \cite{beenakker1995} showed that Andreev reflection gives rise to an enhancement of Andreev back-scattering even in disordered systems, as shown in Fig.~\ref{fig:beenakker1995}.
-In more general situations, one simulates the full BdG Hamiltonian \cite{haugen2010,fuchs2021} with a fixed gap or even the full self-consistent problem with models inherited from first principle calculations \cite{wang2012}.
-Recent applications include the search for Majorana bound states in semiconducting nanowires proximitized with a superconductor \cite{akhmerov2011,laeven2020}.
+Another example are numerical studies of Andreev billiards, the superconducting version of the quantum billiards described in Sec.~\ref{sec:quantum-billards}, such as in Refs.~\cite{melsen1997, kormanyos2004}.
+For more extended coverage of Andreev reflection in mesoscopic systems, we refer to the reviews of \cite{beenakker1992, beenakker1995, beenakker2005}.